 One solution for anybody wishing to use soil as a substrate for hermit crabs is to mix it with sand.

 Do Hermit Crabs Like Dirt?

 Hermit crabs are fussy about cleanliness and hygiene.
-They loathe living in unsanitary conditions.
 This is why owners provide a sand-based substrate for their hermit crabs.
 Despite this, hermit crabs enjoy living in the soil.

 Besides, some hermit crabs are native to moist, soil-dense environments.
 This is likely if you get an exotic species of hermit crab online.
 These hermit crabs will hold a particular preference for dirt and soil.

 Can You Put Dirt in a Hermit Crab Cage?